TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-03-fetch/walkthrough.md

 - `PATCH` asks for something that exists already to be updated by the other device using a set of instructions being sent in the request
 - `DELETE` asks for something to be deleted by the other device

 Some methods require additional data to be sent along with the request, while others do not.
+It's also important to note that all requests receive a response, and that it may also (just like GET) contain data.
 Try experimenting with them to get the hang of things!
 Now let's take a look at a couple of `fetch` examples:

 ```js
 const response = await fetch("some_url", {